pablodcruz/Mexico250210/review-notes/week6-devops/study-guide.md

+## What is Cloud Computing?
+ - Cloud computing refers to delivering computing resources (like servers, storage, databases, networking, software) over the internet ("the cloud") to offer faster innovation, flexible resources, and economies of scale.
+Instead of owning and maintaining physical data centers and servers, you can access these resources on-demand from a cloud provider.

+### Why is Cloud Computing Relevant to DevOps?
+ - Scalability and Flexibility: Supports the rapid scaling up or down of resources based on application demands.
+ - Automation: Integral for continuous integration, delivery, and deployment (CI/CD pipelines).
+ - Cost Efficiency: Pay-as-you-go pricing models align with the incremental and iterative nature of DevOps.
+ - Global Reach: Enables teams across geographies to collaborate in real-time, essential for DevOps practices.
+### Types of Cloud Services Supporting DevOps
+ - IaaS (Infrastructure as a Service): Provides virtualized hardware and network infrastructure.
+ - PaaS (Platform as a Service): Offers tools and frameworks for application development and deployment.
+ - SaaS (Software as a Service): Supplies software applications that can streamline DevOps workflows.

 ## 📚 **Study Guide for DevOps (CI/CD), AWS, Jenkins, and Docker, Event Driven Architecture, and AI Enablement Exams**

 ## 🟢 **1.
 AWS Fundamentals**